nidve01/bootstrap/README-postInstall.md

     "version": "v2"
 }
 ```
-Note: The basic demo does not includes pushing images to registry and deploying to target endpoints.
+Note: This basic demo does not includes pushing images to registry and deploying to target endpoints.

-Now open the qubeship app http://192.168.99.100:7000 (refer to the installation success message for APP URL) and follow the life cycle of the project build.
+Now open the Qubeship app http://192.168.99.100:7000 (please refer to the installation success message for your APP URL, as it may differ from the default) and follow the project build.

 ## Bring your own repo, registry & target